Introduction

 The term LLM now is often (and wrongly) used as a synonym of Artificial Intelligence.
 We could therefore think that today we just need to learn how to manipulate LLMs in order to fulfill our research goals involving textual data.
 The truth is that Language Modeling has always been part of the core tasks of NLP, therefore, by learning NLP you will understand better where are the main ideas behind LLMs coming from.

-LLM is a blanket term for an assembly of large neural networks that are trained on vast amounts of text data with the objective of optimizing for language modeling.
-Once they are trained, they are used to generate human-like text or fine-tunned to perform much more advanced tasks.
-Indeed, the surprising and fascinating properties that emerge from training models at this scale allows us to solve different complex tasks such as answer elaborate questions, translate languages, solve complex problems, generate narratives that emulate reasoning, and many more, all of this with a single tool.
+LLM is a blanket term for an assembly of large neural networks that are trained on vast amounts of text data with the objective of optimising for language modelling.
+Generative models are optimised to output human-like text, but can also used to perform other tasks.
+Indeed, the surprising and fascinating properties that emerge from training models at this scale allows us to solve different complex tasks such as answering elaborate questions, translating languages, solving complex problems, generating narratives that emulate reasoning, and many more.
+All of this with a single tool.

 Let’s go back to our problem of segmenting text and see what ChatGPT has to say about tokenizing Chinese text: